-Option 2 – Obtain your own permit and open a CAPS account for postage payment.
+Option 2 – Obtain your own permit and open an EPS account for postage payment.

 Apply for your own permit here.

-You may apply for your own permit to mail from Fulton (or Bolingbrook if co-mailing) and link that permit to a CAPS account for postage payment.
+You may apply for your own permit to mail from Fulton (or Bolingbrook if co-mailing) and link that permit to an EPS account for postage payment.
 If you choose this option, all the forms and instructions are included in the folder called Mail Forms & Guidelines.
-All permits must be linked to a CAPS debit account for postage payment.
-Use the following links to set up your CAPS account:
+All permits must be linked to an EPS debit account for postage payment.
+Use the following links to set up your EPS account:

-Option 3 – You may have your own permit for mailings that will drop ship to the location of the permit or you may use your own permit to co-mail it is linked to a CAPS debit account.
+Option 3 – You may have your own permit for mailings that will drop ship to the location of the permit or you may use your own permit to co-mail it is linked to an EPS debit account.

 If you are a Periodical publication we will need to obtain additional entry in Fulton or Bolingbrook.
 We need your USPS publication number and current offices of publication.